Impact

 Risk and Exploitability

-The CVSS score is not reported, and the EPSS score is unavailable, leaving the quantitative risk uncertain.
-The vulnerability represents a classic out‑of‑bounds write in kernel space, which is a high‑severity flaw.
-Since the flaw lies in low‑level kernel code and can corrupt privileged memory, it potentially allows an attacker to achieve privilege escalation or denial of service.
-The lack of a public exploit or KEV listing suggests limited but plausible attack exposure.
-The likely attack vector is a remote SMB client sending a compound request that forces the alignment write to overflow.
+The CVSS score is 9.8, and the EPSS score is < 1%, indicating a high‑severity vulnerability with low probability of exploitation.
+The flaw is a classic out‑of‑bounds write in kernel space, which could lead to privilege escalation or denial of service.
+There is no public exploit or KEV listing, but the remote SMB client could trigger the bug by sending a compound request that forces the alignment write to overflow.

 OpenCVE Enrichment